MiguelASCorreia/ProtoCollectorFramework/README.md

 1. __*MESSAGE_RECEIVED*__:  Reception of a message from the partner.
 1. __*MESSAGE_HOSTING*__:  This device is the host of the current connection.
 The host device is the on that accepts the connection.
 1. __*MESSAGE_ERROR*__: An error has occurred during the initialization of the *BluetoothAdapter*, during the reception of a message or the connection was lost.

+### AccessesModule
+To secure that the desired application has the required permissions and the set of resources to operate at full capacity, this module was develop to define and check these resources and the state of the required accesses.
+These accesses are divided in two types:

+1. __Permissions__: set permissios that the user must agree on to use some device's features (Example: Manifest.permission.ACCESS_WIFI_STATE so that the application can check the Wi-Fi state).
+This module facilitates the check of the application permissions and the process of requesting the missing ones.
+1. __Technologies__: set of required technologies that must be available on the device.
+Some of these may need previous permissions, so the developer must define the required technologies according to the previously defined permissions.
+At this moment, this module has four types of technologies that can be checked, which are identified by the following constants:
+2. __*INTERNET*___ : explicits the need for internet connection.
+2. __*WIFI*___ : explicits the need for internet connection via Wi-Fi.
+2. __*BLUETOOTH*___ : explicits the need for bluetooth.
+2. __*GPS*___ : explicits the need for GPS signal.

  ## Configuration